QuantEcon/lecture-python.myst/_sources/util_rand_resp.md

 ## Overview

-{doc}`This quantecon lecture <rand_resp>` describe randomized response surveys in the tradition of Warner {cite}`warner1965randomized` that are designed  to protect  respondents' privacy.
+{doc}`This QuantEcon lecture <rand_resp>` describes randomized response surveys in the tradition of Warner {cite}`warner1965randomized` that are designed  to protect  respondents' privacy.

 Lars Ljungqvist {cite}`ljungqvist1993unified`  analyzed how a respondent's decision about whether to answer truthfully depends on  **expected utility**.